jdalrymple/gitbeaker/README.md

 Testing is a work-in-progress right now but here is the start.

-1. First run Gitlab in a docker container:
+1. First, run Gitlab in a docker container:

 ```bash
 docker-compose -f docker-compose.test.yml up